-Dimension Option and brief description Interventions Regulation of firearms and ammunition Includes measures dedicated to the responsible regulation of firearm ownership, carrying, selling and use.
-Strategies can include background checks, training requirements, licensing and registration of firearms and users, age restrictions, as well as penalties associated with unlawful carrying and use.
+Dimension Option and brief description Interventions targeting Responsable gun and ammunition regulation Includes measures focused on the regulation of firearm ownership, carrying, selling and use, strengthening of state's tracing capacities and control over stockpiles, including the ones of private security companies.
+Strategies can include legislation on the marking and tracing of firearms and ammunition, background checks, training requirements, licensing and registration of rearms and users, age restrictions, as well as penalties associated with unlawful carrying and use.
 Other interventions can involve targeted amnesties, gun collection and destruction programs, though the evidence base is mixed.
 A priority must be to limit firearm access for those who are most likely to use them illegally.
-41 Evidence: Mixed Impact: Moderate/Significant targeting facilitators Dedicated to reducing access to instruments that facilitate homicidal violence Measures to regulate alcohol There are several approaches to regulating alcohol to ensure that it does not contribute to lethal violence.
+Evidence: Strong Impact: High Dedicated to reducing access to instruments that facilitate homicidal violence Measures to regulate alcohol There are several approaches to regulating alcohol to ensure that it does not contribute to lethal violence.
 Examples include restricting alcohol retail and consumption hours (at bars/nightclubs), as well as regulating points of sale in regions affected by above-average levels of crime.
 Strategies also focus on individuals demonstrating a history of abusive alcohol consumption, and are regarded as effective in reducing likely recidivism of violence.
-42 Evidence: Mixed Impact: Moderate Strategies for reducing drug-related violence Drugs on their own are not a risk factor for homicidal violence.
+Evidence: Mixed Impact: Moderate Strategies for reducing drug-related violence Drugs on their own are not a risk factor for homicidal violence.
 This said, strategies designed to curb violence associated with the drug market and state/non-state responses to encroachment are effective.
 Examples include reducing sanctions and penalties associated with non-violent offenders, identifying social and health referral services for drug-related users, and intelligence-led operations targeting highly violent offenders.
-Evidence: Limited Impact: High 44 Interventions targeting specific institutions Dedicated strengthening law enforcement, justice and penal institutions Strengthening oversight and investigation of homicide A key priority for reducing homicides involves strengthening the criminal investigation system.
+Evidence: Limited Impact: High Interventions targeting specific institutions Dedicated strengthening law enforcement, justice and penal institutions Strengthening oversight and investigation of homicide A key priority for reducing homicides involves strengthening the criminal investigation system.
 Strategies generating positive returns include (1) units specialized in homicide investigation and (2) the creation of coordination mechanisms involving the public prosecutor's office, the police force and civil authorities to oversee investigations.
 In settings where there are significant extra-judicial killings, the adoption and enforcement of zero tolerance policies is strongly recommended.
 Evidence: Moderate Impact: Moderate/High